sidney-eliot/3d-artists-handbook/content/glossary.md

 ## Other

 ### Rigid Body
-An object that is affected by forces gravity.
+An object that is affected by forces of gravity.